 Before I tell you how I applied the bright colors to the drawer fronts, I want to talk about the paint I used.

-Why use acrylic paint on furniture?
+Why use acrylic paint on Wood or furniture?

 Let me first say that acrylic paint isn’t normally the “go to” paint for painting wood furniture because It’s not as durable as other “furniture paints.”